jonascheng/jonascheng.github.com/_posts/2016-05-19-cognito-with-unauthenticated-identities.md

 foo();
 ```

+> You ONLY need to invoke `AWS.CognitoIdentity.getId()` first time or as you receive `ResourceNotFoundException: Identity 'identity-id' not found.`
+>

 * Open index.html in browser, and you should be able to invoke the API successfully and read a prompt message `Hello foo!`